brightwellt/CarND-Vehicle-Detection/writeup_template.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

+###Project Files
+Code for this solution is contained within the Project5-VehicleDetection.ipynb Jupyter notebook. output_images contains the images generated for this writeup.

 ---
 ###Writeup / README